CSDM: Census semantic data models

 Name Description CRM Entity SARI Equivalent

-Monument This model is intended to enable the representation and sharing of data relevant to artistic, architectural and historical artefacts extant in the past or present.
-In the Census, Monuments are antique inscriptions, coins, paintings, sculptures, architectural monuments and other ancient artefacts and works of art.
-In some cases, Monuments can also be works of art and architecture which are not antique, but were believed in the Renaissance to be antique.
+Antique Monument This model is intended to enable the representation and sharing of data relevant to artistic, architectural and historical artefacts extant in the past or present.
+In the Census, Antique Monuments are antique inscriptions, coins, paintings, sculptures, architectural monuments and other ancient artefacts and works of art.
+In some cases, Antique Monuments can also be works of art and architecture which are not antique, but were believed in the Renaissance to be antique.
 E22 Human Made Object Builtwork

-Document This model is intended to enable the representation and sharing of data relevant to physical items, which carry content that provides evidence of a historical witnessing of, response to or reference to a particular Monument.
+Postclassical Work This model is intended to enable the representation and sharing of data relevant to physical items, which carry content that provides evidence of a historical witnessing of, response to or reference to a particular Antique Monument.
 In the Census, this category can include drawings, prints, paintings, medals, and statuettes, or written documents such as printed guidebooks, manuscripts, letters and inventories.
 E22 Human Made Object Archival Item

 Person This model is intended to enable the representation and sharing of data relevant to real-world, physical persons.
 E21 Person Person